Sabir Zeynalov

 Sabir Zeynalov (born 22 July 2005) is an Azerbaijani para taekwondo practitioner.
 He represented Azerbaijan at the 2024 Summer Paralympics.

 Career

 Zeynalov represented Azerbaijan at the 2024 Summer Paralympics and won a bronze medal in the 58 kg category.

 By the decree of President Ilham Aliyev on 10 September 2024, Sabir Zeynalov was awarded 50,000 manats for securing third place at the 2024 Summer Paralympic Games, while his coach received 25,000 manats.
 In another decree issued on the same day, Zeynalov was also honored with the 3rd-degree Order for Service to the Fatherland.

+In May 2026, he won a silver medal at the European Para Taekwondo Championship in Munich.

+In July 2026, Sabir Zeynalov became a silver medalist of the open Challenge tournament held in the South Korean city of Chuncheon.